lesz3k/angularjs-blog/README.md

 ## Build & development

+Before running, please install all dependencies with `npm install`.

 Run `gulp serve` for preview.

 Please note that the `gulp build` for building will not work yet, as UGLIFY-JS is detecting ES6 syntax, for which it doesn't have support.

 ## Testing